anvitha03x/Brainwave_Matrix_Intern/README.md

 Why Used?
 A pie chart helps visualize the proportion of referrals from different social media platforms (Instagram, Facebook, Twitter (X), WhatsApp, and others).

-vii.
-Filters & Slicers

-Added slicers for Year, Location, and Shopping Type to allow interactive exploration of data.

 3. Why Power BI?